Tailwind CSS Flex Grow

 Breakpoint Modifiers

 While designing responsive layouts, you might want an element to grow only beyond certain screen sizes or remain fixed at certain breakpoints.
-Tailwind’s breakpoint prefixes (such as sm:
+Tailwind’s breakpoint prefixes (such as sm:, md:, lg:, and so forth) allow you to conditionally apply grow or grow-0.

 Custom Flex Grow